andreasabel/inCode/entry/hamiltonian-dynamics-in-haskell.md

 ### Phase Space

-So far the only thing I’ve really said in detail is that if your system’s state has $n$ parameters, then the corresponding phase space is $2n$-dimensional (and that Hamiltonian mechanics is somehow about systems moving around in phase space). *Phase space* is a $2n$-dimensional space parameterized by:
+The only thing I’ve really said in detail about phase space is that if your system’s state has $n$ parameters, then the corresponding phase space is
+$2n$-dimensional (and that Hamiltonian mechanics is somehow about systems moving around in phase space).
+Let me clear it up now: *Phase space* is a
+$2n$-dimensional space parameterized by:

 1. All of the current values of the $n$ parameters (“generalized coordinates”)
 2. All of the current “generalized momenta” of those $n$ parameters